-3.0.02 Voting
+3.0.01 Voting

-- (a) On all matters before the Local 1000 Board of Directors, each Board member shall have a vote. - 3.0.03 Duties of the Statewide Officers
+- (a) On all matters before the Local 1000 Board of Directors, each Board member shall have a vote. - 3.0.02 Duties of the Statewide Officers

-In addition to those duties set forth in the Bylaws or elsewhere in this Policy File, the duties of the four statewide officers shall include:
+In addition to those duties set forth in the Bylaws or elsewhere in this Policy File, the duties of the two statewide officers shall include:

+(a) President:

-- (a) President: - (1) As set forth by the Local 1000 Board of Directors. - (b) Vice President/Secretary-Treasurer: - (1) Assisting the President in administering the affairs of Local 1000. - (2) Coordinating Local 1000's fiscal policy and procedures, reporting the status of Local 1000 funds; and chairing the Budget, Agenda, and Grants Committees. - (3) Keeping, at Local 1000's principal office or such other place as the Local 1000 Board of Directors may direct:
+- (1) As directed by the Local 1000 Board of Directors, carrying out the policies and procedures of Local 1000; executing the plans and programs of Local 1000; and, between meetings of the Local 1000 Board of Directors, making all necessary interpretations or clarifications of Local 1000 bylaws and policy. - (2) Serving as representative of Local 1000 on the CSEA Board of Directors. - (3) Serving as Local 1000's main spokesperson, including communicating with media representatives regarding collective bargaining issues, progress of negotiations, or other items of Local 1000 policy, positions, or campaigns. - (b) Vice President/Secretary-Treasurer: - (1) Assisting the President in administering the affairs of Local 1000. - (2) Coordinating Local 1000's fiscal policy and procedures, reporting the status of Local 1000 funds; and chairing the Budget, Agenda, and Grants Committees. - (3) Keeping, at Local 1000's principal office or such other place as the Local 1000 Board of Directors may direct:

-- (i) Minutes of all meetings, proceedings, and actions of the Local 1000 Board of Directors, committees of the Board, member or delegate meetings; - (ii) A copy of the current Articles of Incorporation and Bylaws; - (4) Performing such other duties as may be prescribed by the Bylaws, the Policy File, or as directed by the Local 1000 Board of Directors. - (i) Assume the President's duties in the event of the President's temporary absence or disability; - (ii) With the Local 1000 statewide officers and Budget Committee prepare the Local 1000 budget for approval by the Local 1000 Board of Directors; - (iii) Assist the President in coordinating media relations and dissemination of information within the policies and positions determined by the Local 1000 Board of Directors. - (iv) Chair the Budget, Agenda and Grants Committees. - (v) Together with the Board Chair, establish accounts at banks or other financial institutions for Local 1000 funds, authorize deposits to and withdrawals from such accounts, review the balances in and transactions affecting such accounts, and to take such action as deemed necessary to insure that deposits and withdrawals from such accounts are made with the approval of the appropriate Local 1000 statewide officers and are used for authorized purposes of Local 1000. - (c) Vice President for Organizing/Representation: - (1) Acting as a spokesperson for the DLCs. - (2) Filling DLC vacancies, except for delegates to the General Council, whenever procedures to fill vacancies do not exist or have been exhausted and vacancies still exist. - (3) Assisting the President in administering the affairs of Local 1000. - (4) Administering a job steward training and certification program. - (5) Performing such other duties as may be prescribed by the Bylaws or by this Policy File, or as directed by the Local 1000 Board of Directors.
+- (i) Minutes of all meetings, proceedings, and actions of the Local 1000 Board of Directors, committees of the Board, member or delegate meetings; - (ii) A copy of the current Articles of Incorporation and Bylaws; - (4) Performing such other duties as may be prescribed by the Bylaws, the Policy File, or as directed by the Local 1000 Board of Directors. - (i) Assume the President's duties in the event of the President's temporary absence or disability; - (ii) With the Local 1000 statewide officers and Budget Committee prepare the Local 1000 budget for approval by the Local 1000 Board of Directors; - (iii) Assist the President in coordinating media relations and dissemination of information within the policies and positions determined by the Local 1000 Board of Directors. - (iv) Chair the Budget, Agenda and Grants Committees. - (v) Together with the President, establish accounts at banks or other financial institutions for Local 1000 funds, authorize deposits to and withdrawals from such accounts, review the balances in and transactions affecting such accounts, and to take such action as deemed necessary to insure that deposits and withdrawals from such accounts are made with the approval of the appropriate Local 1000 statewide officers and are used for authorized purposes of Local 1000.

+3.0.03 Duties of the Local 1000 Board of Directors